-When creating a Quiz or Study Pack, you can turn on the Text-to-Speech function, which allows students to have the questions (and where relevant, the answers) read aloud to them.
+This article is for teachers who want to turn on the TEXT TO SPEECH function when creating a Quiz or Study Pack.
+This feature allows students to have the questions (and where relevant, the answers) read aloud to them.

-When they click on the symbol, the text will be read aloud to them:
+2. When they click on the SPEAKER icon, the text will be read aloud to them:

-Limitations: In some contexts, particularly mathematics, the Text-to-Speech function may not read the question or answer as expected.
+In some contexts, particularly mathematics, the TEXT TO SPEECH function may not read the question or answer as expected.
 For example, if you have a maths formula written as 'a x b = y', the 'a' will be read as AH rather than EY, so you may need to re-write the question with a capital A instead.

 Decimal points can also cause some issues, e.g.: